hunghhdev/pgcache/pgcache-core/README.md

 # pgcache-core

-## Purpose
+## Overview
-`pgcache-core` is a Java library that enables using PostgreSQL as a key-value cache backend, with a simple and familiar API similar to Redis.
-It is framework-agnostic (no Spring dependency) and easy to integrate into any Java application.
+This is the core module of the PgCache library, providing a framework-agnostic implementation for using PostgreSQL as a cache backend.
+It contains all the essential components needed to store, retrieve, and manage cached data in PostgreSQL.

-## Motivation
+## Technical Details
-- Popular Java cache solutions (Redis, Ehcache, Caffeine, etc.) do not leverage PostgreSQL as a cache backend.
-- `pgcache-core` helps utilize existing PostgreSQL infrastructure, reducing operational cost and providing a simple, effective cache experience.

-## Database Schema
+### Database Schema
 ```sql
 CREATE TABLE pgcache_store (
   key TEXT PRIMARY KEY,